 Given safety should be high on your priority list when you hit the trail, you should pay close attention to these grades and really have a think about whether you are capable of completing the walk or not.

-Certainly other factors such as weather come into play, however, these grades are based on best case scenario and should be followed based on your hiking experience, fitness and whether you have others with you who depend on you such as small children and disabled people.
+Certainly, other factors such as weather come into play, however, these grades are based on best-case scenarios and should be followed based on your hiking experience, fitness, and whether you have others with you who depend on you.

 In saying that, the grading system isn’t perfect.
 In fact, the DEPI website states that it can be inconsistent.